-- 1. Complete the College application. - 2.
-Complete the Nursing Program application.
-The Nursing Program application form should be returned to the Admissions Office as quickly as possible.
-The date that this application form is received in the Admissions Office will determine in part (see #8 below) your placement on the waiting list.
-Completion of the application form does not guarantee admission into the Nursing Program.
-Tech Prep high school students may submit this application during their junior year if they are enrolled in chemistry and if the Health Science entrance examination has been scheduled. - 3.
+- 1. Complete the College application. - Complete the Nursing Advanced Placement Challenge Program application.
+The Nursing Advanced Placement Challenge Program application should be returned to the Admissions Office as quickly as possible along with a copy of your valid NJ LPN license.
+The date that this application is received in the Admissions Office will determine in part your placement on the waiting list. - 3.
 Complete the Brookdale Placement Assessments.
 Students are assessed in Foundational Studies Skills: Reading, Writing, and Mathematics.
 The Placement Assessments determines readiness for college-level courses.
 Students who do not meet college-level readiness requirements must take the appropriate Foundational Studies course(s).